-Thompson asserts that sometimes, in the short term, building a “good-enough” business is the key to financial security while maintaining a strong vision helps plan for the future.
+Thomson asserts that sometimes, in the short term, building a “good-enough” business can be key to financial security, while maintaining a strong vision to plan for the future.
 He takes this approach, in part, because different types of financial backers can look very differently at growth opportunities in business.

-“Debt funding sources like sound business fundamentals, but aren't terribly concerned with vision,” he says.
-"High-risk equity investors, like angels and VCs, invest in vision, product and market size.
-Strong vision combined with basic business performance keeps both funding sources as options.”
+“Providers of debt funding like sound business fundamentals, but aren't terribly concerned with vision,” he explains.
+“High-risk equity investors, like angels and VCs, invest in vision, product, and market size.
+Strong vision combined with basic business performance keep both funding sources as options.”

 Taking on challenges can be common when seeking to grow your business, but you can start small to ensure you have sufficient working capital and the right processes in place to scale.

 This is what Poon does.
 When plotting growth strategies, she starts with manageable ideas.

 “Identify the low-hanging fruit first, and get in the rhythm of testing those ideas,” she advises.
 “Lock down your main model and do it well.
 Then go on to bigger opportunities and expand.”